Wall Street closes lower as Fed officials project rate hikes for 2023

 “Chair Powell has signaled, while the committee is not yet ready to taper, it is now in the minds of the committee.
 They’ve retired the phrase ‘thinking about thinking about tapering’, and we expect that in the next few meetings, the committee will likely formally start discussions of tapering,” BNP’s Ahn said.

-Only two of the S&P's 11 main sector indexes ended in positive territory: consumer discretionary (.SPLRCD) and retail (.SPXRT).
+Only two of the S&P’s 11 main sector indexes ended in positive territory: consumer discretionary and retail.

 Volume on U.S. exchanges was 10.90 billion shares, compared with the 10.38 billion average over the last 20 trading days.